 Clearly, GEODUAL is bound to fail when trying to compute tours for instances that cannot be solved on the sub-tour relaxation of the traveling salesman problem.
 In this case an "optimization failed" message is rightfully issued.
 In fact, such a result is very likely for instances with more than 20 points.
-However, tour as well as perfect point matching computations may currently also fail with the message "moats are not nested".
+In version 1.0, tour as well as perfect point matching computations may also fail with the message "moats are not nested".
 The reason is that, unlike for Edmonds' blossom shrinking algorithm, the cutting plane algorithms are not guaranteed to find nested families of blossom/subtour constraints (our moats) for point matchings or tours.
-Our current implementation (version 1.0) contains only primitive heuristic measures to prevent this.
-But it is certainly possible to enforce nested families as required for our purposes, and we are currently working on the next version that will guarantee primal/dual optima for any perfect point matching instance (of reasonable size) and for any tour instance that can be solved on the sub-tour relaxation.
+Version 1.0 contained only primitive heuristic measures to prevent this.
+Version 1.1 guarantees primal/dual optima for any perfect point matching instance (of reasonable size) and for any tour instance that can be solved on the sub-tour relaxation.

-The amount of memory GEODUAL 1.0 allocates for perfect point matching and tour computations only depends on the number of points.
+The amount of memory GEODUAL allocates for perfect point matching and tour computations only depends on the number of points.
 Even though this works for most instances with no more than 30 points, there may be an occasional memory overflow when too many cutting planes are generated.

-GEODUAL 1.0 is available as Linux, Mac, and Windows executables.
-For further developments, please see the "release notes" on page 21.
+GEODUAL is available as Linux, Mac, and Windows executables.
+For further developments, please see the "Release Notes" on page 20.